KatherineJMatthews/session7movies/README.md

+//Project created in collaboration with Michael Huffman, Cheyenne Lenox, and Robert Wachter.
+Searchable movie database using the moviedb api.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>